junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Ok." he considers again, starting a minor smile.
 "Sounds like a plan to me.
 What kind of noise are we talking about?"

 Sam looks a little caught up by the question, shrugging unsurely.
 "What do I know?
-Something big enough to get some notice for us in the future, I'd guess?
+Something big enough to get some notice in the future, I'd guess?
 I would definitely notice if your face show up in some old western posters, guess you can finally make a name for yourself in this era like you always wanted, huh?"

 Sam throws a half smile in his brother's direction, knowing him too well.